 - Prep your walls by dusting and cleaning the area where you'll be adding paneling.

 - Decide which part of the wall you are going to cover with the beadboard.

-- Familiarize yourself with the separate parts that make up beadboard wainscoting: Panels or vertical boards made up of a row of tongue and groove planks and top cap moulding which provides an elegant finish to the top of the panel.
+- Familiarize yourself with the separate parts that make up beadboard wainscoting: Panels or vertical boards, baseboards and top cap moulding which provides an elegant finish to the top of the panel.

 Remove Baseboard and Outlet Covers:

 - If you are reusing the baseboard, carefully pry it from the wall.
 You may prefer to use new baseboards with a groove to hold the lower ends of the wainscoting boards.
 Install outlet box extension rings that allow you to bring the outlet to the wainscoting surface.

 Tip: Installation is typically 32 to 36 inches off the floor or roughly one-third the room height.
 When adding wainscoting, adjust the top edge to avoid running into windowsills or other trim in the room.

 - Extend a line around the room with a level.

 - The top and the bottom of the wainscoting are held in place by a cap rail and a baseboard nailed into the studs.
 Locate the stud with a nail or stud finder.

 - Mark the studs at both floor level and just above the level line.